Grisu-NOE/FullscreenBrowser/README.md

 Grisu NÖ - Infoscreen [![MIT License][license-image]][license-url] [![Build Status][vsonline-image]][vsonline-url]
 ============
-This project aims to build a Desktop based application to improve and extend the functionality of https://infoscreen.florian10.info/.
+This project aims to build a desktop-based application to improve and extend the functionality of https://infoscreen.florian10.info/.

 Licencing
 ---------